 Request a ready-to-use Trip Origination by Market report using the Placer Xtra service to analyze multi-day or overnight tourism.

 Most cities have attractions with unmet potential.
-Municipalities can tap into location data to analyze low-performance areas and see who is visiting – and not visiting – the site.
-Digging into the visitor personas may help uncover what draws these visitors to the site, which can help city planners can effectively target these more willing audiences.
+Municipalities can tap into location data to analyze low-performance areas – uncovering the demographic and psychographic characteristics of regions feeding visitors to the area to understand what draws these visitors to the site and more effectively target these more willing audiences.

 Location intelligence tools can also help city planners and other local officials decide where to focus redevelopment efforts or upgrades.
-Aside from identifying where visitors are coming from, these tools also help compare visits across different time periods to track any changes in overall foot traffic, dwell time, or demographic attributes of visitors.
+Aside from identifying where visitors are coming from, these tools also help compare visits across different time periods to track any changes in overall foot traffic, dwell time, or visitor frequency.

 Many stakeholders are involved in actualizing successful city projects, from federal grant offices to municipal officials – and these stakeholders want to invest their resources in projects that are most likely to succeed.
 Whether a city undertook a long capital improvement project or initiated a campaign to attract more tourists to a local site, location data can be instrumental in highlighting the impact of efforts and in measuring success.